Identifying Camber, Toe, and Tire Pressures Using Tire Temp Sensors

 Of course there are a few caveats.
 First, while my measurements may help you out to some degree, I would encourage a bit of caution in applying my results to your car because there are many factors that may impact tire temperatures, how they change, how stable they are, etc. My results may only be applicable to my racecar.

-Second, it may be that even if the process is followed by which we adjust camber and tire pressure to get a consistent reading across the contact patch of the tire during a corner, this may not be a camber that is perfect for a car.
-Racing is all about compromises and an optimal setting for one type of corner may not be the best setting for the rest of a track, or even a driver.
+Second, it may be that even if a process is followed by which we adjust camber and tire pressure to get a consistent reading across the contact patch of the tire during a corner, this may not be a camber that is perfect for all corners.
+Racing is all about compromises and an optimal setting for one type of corner may not be the best setting for the rest of a track.

 At this stage I have been gathering and reading documents that can help inform the direction of the investigation (see some below but also see Jorge Segers book “Analysis Techniques for Racecar Data Acquisition”), mounting the IR sensors, and setting up the math channels and graphs in Race Studio 3.
 In May I will be collecting data while on track.